mspellecacy/monsterweek/README.md

 ### Move

-Create by creating an item, and selecting "move" as the type.
+Create by using the "+" icon in the header of the Moves list on the Hunter sheet, or creating a new item in the "Items" chat tab and selecting "move" as the type.

 ![Move sheet](docs/images/move-sheet.png)